sh-arky/Instacart_Basket_Analysis/README.md

 _The full project brief can be found [here](https://images.careerfoundry.com/public/courses/data-immersion/A4/A4_Data_Immersion_Project_Brief.pdf)_.

+_The datasets containing information on the products purchased through Instacart can be found [here](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis)._

 ## Tools

 The analysis for this project was conducted in Python Jupyter.
 Libraries used include: